eunikitin/PoE-Compass/README.md

 <h1>Other minor features</h1>

-- Overlay shows up only when you play PoE
+- The in-game overlay shows up only when you play PoE
 - You can tweak the size of elements and hide them in the settings - the timer, the objective list, the notifications
 - Customizable amount of objectives in objectives list from the left
 - Your don't need to worry about saving your progress - everything will be on the same place